Coronavirus fears rise in Senegal as thousands travel for religious festivals

 The World Health Organization’s Africa arm advised keeping a “social distance” of at least three feet, warning that outbreaks could “overwhelm” dozens of nations continentwide.

 China, where the new coronavirus was first detected, remains the hardest-hit country, with more than 80,000 infections and over 3,000 deaths.
 South Korea and Italy are also battling rampant transmission, with 6,000 and 3,000 cases of infection, respectively.
-In sub-Saharan Africa, Nigeria and South Africa each have one confirmed case.
+In sub-Saharan Africa, as of Friday morning, Nigeria, South Africa and Cameroon had all reported one case.

 Anxiety that is roiling life abroad has erupted on the continent’s westernmost point.
-Hand sanitizer and bleach is vanishing from shelves, and hundreds of people have received orders to stay in self-imposed quarantine.
+Hand sanitizer and bleach are vanishing from shelves, and hundreds of people have received orders to stay in self-imposed quarantine.

 The Basketball Africa League postponed the start of its inaugural season, which was to take place next week in the seaside capital, and Youssou Ndour, whom Rolling Stone once called the “most famous singer alive” in Senegal, canceled his shows.